HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/quickreference/parameters.md

     Parameters are **case sensitive**

-To alter a parameter either set an environment parameter, if one exists (there are not that many) or create a json file in `keepconfig.d` following the how-to guide [Modify configuration of Domino REST API](../../howto/install/modifyconfig.md)
+To alter a parameter either set an environment parameter, if one exists (there aren't that many) or create a JSON file in `keepconfig.d` following the how-to guide [Modify configuration of Domino REST API](../../howto/install/modifyconfig.md).

 ## Environment